shivanshs9/shivanshs9.github.io/src/content/2020-08-26_GSoC-2020_Final-Report.md

 <details><summary>Developed a k8s operator, demonstrating how to deploy and manage an XRootD service at scale using Kubernetes.</summary>

-I created two new CRDs, **XRootDCluster** (of **xrootd.xrootd.org** group) and **XRootDVersion** (of **catalog.xrootd.org** group). **XRootDVersion** provides the version metadata and image reference to use for XRootD software in the cluster. **XRootDCluster** is the API to represent distinct instance of XRootD Cluster configured with provided worker and redirector replicas, storage class to dynamically provision, version reference and other configurations for xrootd.cf.
+I created two new CRDs, **XrootdCluster** (of **xrootd.xrootd.org** group) and **XrootdVersion** (of **catalog.xrootd.org** group). **XrootdVersion** provides the version metadata and image reference to use for XRootD software in the cluster. **XrootdCluster** is the API to represent distinct instance of XRootD Cluster configured with provided worker and redirector replicas, storage class to dynamically provision, version reference and other configurations for xrootd.cf.

 Here's how the operator's controller syncs resources to build the xrootd cluster:
 ![XRootD Cluster Architecture on K8S](https://i.imgur.com/wH0uVxZ.png)